dequeueing/nlip_soln/llamaindex_demo/README.md

 -d '{
   "format": "text",
   "subformat": "english",
-  "content": "What are the weather alerts for Indiana?"
+  "content": "What are the weather alerts for Indiana and what will the weather be like for Indiana Bloomington tonight?"
 }'
 ```